Latefa Wiersch

-Latefa Wiersch (*1982) is a visual artist, born in Dortmund, lives in Zurich.
+Latefa Wiersch (born 1982) is a German-Swiss visual artist.
 She works mostly with textile materials, creates sculptures, anthropomorphic objects, puppets, installations and performances.

 Life

-Latefa Wiersch grew up in Dortmund, first studied Design at the Fachhochschule Bielefeld, later Fine Arts at the Berlin University of the Arts and earned a transdisciplinary Master's degree at the University of the Arts Bern.
+Latefa Wiersch was born and grew up in Dortmund, West Germany.
+She first studied Design at the Fachhochschule Bielefeld, later Fine Arts at the Berlin University of the Arts and earned a transdisciplinary Master's degree at the University of the Arts Bern.
+She lives in Zürich, Switzerland.